StackVista/stackstate-docs/use/metrics/k8s-writing-promql-for-charts.md

 last_over_time(container_cpu_usage[1h]) /1000000000
 ```

 Often this behavior is not intended and it is better to decide for yourself what kind of aggregation is needed.
 Using different aggregation functions it is possible to emphasize certain behavior (at the cost of hiding other behavior).
 Is it more important to see peaks, troughs, a smooth chart ectc.?
-Then use the `${__interval}` parameter for the interval as it is automatically replaced with the `step` size used for the query.
+Then use the `${__interval}` parameter for the range as it is automatically replaced with the `step` size used for the query.
 The result is that all the data points in the step are used ([playground example](https://play.stackstate.com/#/metrics?promql=max_over_time%28container_cpu_usage%7Bkube_namespace%3D%22sock-shop%22%2C%20pod_name%3D~%22carts.%2A%22%7D%5B%24%7B__interval%7D%5D%29%20%2F%201000000000&timeRange=LAST_7_DAYS), also try `min_over_time` or `avg_over_time` instead of max).

 The `${__interval}` parameter protects us from another issue.
 When the `step` size and therefore the `${__interval}` value, would shrink to a smaller size than the resolution of the stored metric data this would result in gaps in the chart ([playground example](https://play.stackstate.com/#/metrics?promql=avg_over_time%28container_cpu_usage%7Bkube_namespace%3D%22sock-shop%22%2C%20pod_name%3D~%22carts.%2A%22%7D%5B10s%5D%29%20%2F%201000000000)).
 Therefore `${__interval}` will never shrink smaller than the 2* the default scrape interval (default scrape interval is 30 seconds) of the StackState agent ([playground example](https://play.stackstate.com/#/metrics?promql=avg_over_time%28container_cpu_usage%7Bkube_namespace%3D%22sock-shop%22%2C%20pod_name%3D~%22carts.%2A%22%7D%5B%24%7B__interval%7D%5D%29%20%2F%201000000000)).